 - Prepaid Education Program – Students participating in Virginia529 prePAID should contact the Virginia529 College Saving Plan at (888) 567-0540 to notify them of their enrollment at VBC.
 Click here for more information.

 - Military Tuition Assistance – This is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
 Each service has its own criteria for eligibility, obligated service, application process and restrictions.
 This money is usually paid directly to the institution by the individual services.
 Click here for more information.
-Click here to submit the military education benefit form.
+Click here to submit the Military Benefit Form.

 - Veterans Benefits – Veterans should apply for benefits here, then submit their DD-214 and Certificate of Eligibility to the registrar’s office with their application for admission.
 Courses are certified after acceptance and registration.
-Click here to submit the military education benefit form.
+Click here to submit the Military Benefit Form.